 All technology, to include personally owned electronic devices (cell phones, iPods, tablets and similar devices) brought into the schools must only be used to support education and research and be consistent with the objectives of the district.
 All personal electronic devices must be turned off, kept secured, and out of sight during the school day.
 A student shall not use a personal electronic device during instructional time unless expressly permitted while under the supervision and direction of school staff.
-A student shall not use a personal electronic device on school property that would violate the district's Computer and Technology Acceptable Use Policy.
+A student shall not use a personal electronic device during the district's Computer and Technology Acceptable Use Policy.